Magdalena Abakanowicz: Early life

-Magdalena Abakanowicz was born to a noble landowner family in Falenty.
-Her mother descended from old Polish nobility.
-Her father came from a Polonized Tatar family, which traced its origins to Abaqa Khan (a 13th-century Mongol chieftain).
-Her father's family fled Russia to the newly independent Poland after the October Revolution.
-She was the pioneer of fiber based sculpture and installation in 1960.
+Marta Magdalena Abakanowicz (married name Kosmowska) was born to a noble landowning family in the village of Falenty, near Warsaw.
+Her mother, Helena Domaszewska, descended from old Polish nobility.
+Her father, Konstanty Abakanowicz, came from a Polonized Lipka Tatar family that traced its origins to Abaqa Khan, a 13th-century Mongol chieftain.
+Her father's family fled Russia to the newly re-established democratic Poland in the aftermath of the October Revolution.

-The Polish-Soviet War forced her family to flee their home, after which they moved to the city of Gdańsk.
-When she was nine Nazi Germany invaded and occupied Poland.
+When she was nine, Nazi Germany invaded and occupied Poland.
 Her family endured the war years living on the outskirts of Warsaw and became part of the Polish resistance.
-At the age of 14 she became a nurse's aid in a Warsaw hospital; seeing that the impact of war first hand would later influence her art.
+At the age of 14 she became a nurse's aid in a Warsaw hospital; seeing the impact of war first hand would later influence her art.
 After the war, the family moved to the small city of Tczew near Gdańsk, in northern Poland, where they hoped to start a new life.